vonhraban/docs-1/pages/plugins-go-micro.md

 }
 ```

-## Build Pattern
+## Build

-You may want to swap out plugins using automation or add plugins to the micro toolkit.
-An easy way to do this is by maintaining a separate file for plugin imports and including it during the build.
+An anti-pattern is modifying the `main.go` file to include plugins.
+Best practice recommendation is to include
+plugins in a separate file and rebuild with it included.
+This allows for automation of building plugins and
+clean separation of concerns.

 Create file plugins.go

 ```go
 package main